LeTarrask/LeTarrask/swift.md

 ### Project #9: Drawing
 Use shapes, paths, colors, and more to create custom art for your app 1- Techniques:
+[] - AffineTransform
+[] - insettable Shape
+[] - Blurs and blending
+[] - Animating shapes with animatableData

 2- Step-by-step:
+A tutorial for each of the techniques, all saved in the xcode project.

 3- Challenges:

 ### Project #10: Cupcake Corner